kboudouin/TimeManager/README.md

 ## Tutorial

 In order to utilise the application, you need to initially log in.
 If you don't already possess an account, you must commence by setting up one.
-Following that, you will be directed to the home page, where you will encounter a dashboard.
+Following that, you will be directed to the home page, where you will encounter this homepage.

 ![home page](./assets/img_readme/homepage.png)